 You stay for two drinks

-Your body can’t store alcohol, so when you sip a martini, your liver focuses on metabolizing your cocktail instead of breaking down fat from food you’ve eaten.
+Your body can’t store alcohol.
+So, when you sip a martini, your liver focuses on metabolizing your cocktail instead of breaking down fat from the food you’ve eaten.
 “Excessive alcohol intake will disrupt the lipid metabolism process,” says Gradney.
-In fact, one study showed knocking back the equivalent of two mixed drinks (or glasses of wine or beers) can reduce your body’s fat-burning ability by up to 73 percent.
 Here are some myths about metabolism you should stop believing now.

 You stress a lot

-Stress has (give or take) a million negative effects—one of which is causing our bodies to metabolize food more slowly, say scientists at Ohio State University.
-They found women who reported one or more stressors during the previous 24 hours burned 104 fewer calories than non-stressed women in the seven hours after eating the high-fat meal—a difference that could result in weight gain of almost 11 pounds in one year.
-And the icing on the slowly-metabolized cake: stress increases hormones that stimulate the appetite center and leads to comfort eating behaviors, says Dr. Mechanick, president elect of American Association of Clinical Endocrinologists.
+Stress has (give or take) plenty of negative effects.
+It increases hormones that stimulate the appetite center and leads to comfort eating behaviors, says Dr. Mechanick.
 The kinds of foods we tend to seek comfort in?
 More cake, and similar fat- and sugar-filled treats.
 To boost your metabolism, eat these foods instead.